ibm-cloud-docs/messages-for-rabbitmq/dashboard-overview.md

 # Service Overview

-The _Overview_ page shows you information about your {{site.data.keyword.messages-for-rabbitmq_full}} database.
+The _Overview_ page shows you information about your {{site.data.keyword.messages-for-rabbitmq_full}} deployment.
 The overview includes essential identifying information.

 ## Deployment Details

-The _Deployment Details_ panel shows details of your service.
+The _Deployment Details_ panel shows a quick description of your deployment.

 ### Type

 The type of database that is offered by the service, and the database version that your service uses.
-In this case, it is `redis`.

 ### ID